foospidy/HoneyPy/README.md

 ### END CUSTOM PROTOCOL #############################################################
 ```

 Add custom functions as needed at the bottom.
 All functions must have the first parameter be `self`.
-When you call custom functions in the custom protocol section you must prefix with `self.`, for example: `self.md5sum('test')`
+When you call custom functions from the custom protocol section you must prefix them with `self.`, for example: `self.md5sum('test')`

 ```
 ### START CUSTOM FUNCTIONS ##########################################################